 Remove the beans from the refrigerator (they will have expanded nicely and their skins should be bursting by now).
-Add the beans and soaking liquid to a large stockpot and add additional stock to cover the beans by several inches.
+Add the beans and soaking liquid to a large stockpot, and add additional stock to cover the beans by several inches.

 Set the stockpot on the stove, bring it to a slight boil and reduce to a heavy simmer.
-Stirring vigorously, add the liquid smoke, Worcestershire sauce, granulated garlic, granulated onion, black pepper, brown sugar, if using, bay leaves and half of the seasoning meat mixture.
+Stirring vigorously, add the liquid smoke, Worcestershire sauce, granulated garlic, granulated onion, black pepper, brown sugar if using, bay leaves and half of the seasoning meat mixture.
 Simmer for 2 1/2 to 3 hours.
 (To get "New Orleans cream-style" beans, which are preferable, you can continue to simmer until the beans break down, about 1 hour more.)
 Season with salt, remove from the heat and let cool in the stockpot to room temperature.
 Refrigerate overnight.
-(The beans can be eaten after seasoned with salt, but refrigerating them overnight improves the flavor of the dish.)
+(The beans can be eaten after seasoning with salt, but refrigerating them overnight improves the flavor of the dish.)

 Remove the stockpot from the refrigerator and gently reheat on the stove, stirring in 1/2 cup stock to loosen up the coagulated bean mixture.
 When the beans reach a boil, reduce to a heavy simmer, stirring frequently as to not let the beans at the bottom of the pot burn.
-Taste and adjust seasoning as desired.
+Taste and adjust the seasoning as desired.

 Heat the remaining 1 tablespoon vegetable oil in a small saute pan over medium heat.
 Add the andouille sausage and cook until brown on both sides, about 1 minute per side.

 Bring 3 cups water to a boil in a small stockpot.
 Add the rice, bring it back to a boil and cook for 3 minutes.
 Cover the stockpot, remove from the heat and let steam for 15 minutes.
-Remove the lid and transfer the rice to a small sheet pan to cool slightly.
+Remove the lid and transfer the rice to a small baking sheet to cool slightly.